RichieXYZ/XRay_Segmentation_and_Diagnosis/README.md

 |- Results/
 |- Images/

-The folder "Data/" contains MetaData.csv file that is a table with 6 columns and 704 rows.
+1. |- Data/ : The folder "Data/" contains MetaData.csv file that is a table with 6 columns and 704 rows.
 The columns are "id", "gender", "age", "county", "ptb" and "remarks".
 In order to run the scripts with minimum edit, it is necessary to include in "Data/" the dataset folder available for download at the link provided (~3.8 GB) containing images and masks, and name it "ChestXRay".
 After doing this, it is necessary just to specify the project root directory at the beginning of the scripts.

+2. |- Exploratory_Analysis/ : this folder contains one script for descriptive statistics of the dataset and one for visualizing some of the images/masks pairs.